-The National Collegiate Student Loan Trust may have made the largest clerical mistake in history.
+The National Collegiate Student Loan Trust may have made the most colossal clerical mistake in history.
 Find out what happened and if your private student loans are affected.

 Over $1.3 trillion in student loans is owed in the U.S., and many are struggling to keep up with their payments.
 Well, last year, a big clerical mistake was uncovered which might get a few lucky loan holders off the hook.

 What happened and could you be relieved of your student loans?
 Here’s what you should know.

 What is the National Collegiate Student Loan Trust?